banner

 # Additional files that need to be signed, usually including your own bootloader files

-# The kernel is theoretically signed automatically, but for some reason my vmlinuz-linux-zen doesn't work, so I also put the kernel file here
+# The kernel is automatically signed in theory, but for some reason my vmlinuz-linux-zen doesn't work, so I also include the kernel file here

 EXTRA_SIGN=('/boot/EFI/BOOT/BOOTX64.EFI' '/boot/EFI/systemd/systemd-bootx64.efi' '/boot/vmlinuz-linux-zen')